-Muslim faith which lasts for a lunar month of the Islamic calendar.
-During this period there are 2 main meals consumed, the lftar or breaking of the fast after sunset, and the Suhoor or final meal before sunrise.
-Despite this practice being observed by the entirety of the Muslim faith, including athletes, the current available evidence related to sports performance is complex and equivocal at best, with studies often performed on untrained individuals and inclusion of general fasting regimes without any reporting of energy intake or dietary control.
+Ramadan is a religious period of fasting within the Muslim faith which lasts for a lunar month of the Islamic calendar.
+During this period there are 2 main meals consumed, the Iftar or breaking of the fast after sunset, and the Suhoor or final meal before sunrise.
+Despite this practice being observed by the entirety of the Muslim faith, including athletes, the current evidence related available to sports performance is complex and equivocal at best, with studies often performed on untrained individuals and inclusion of general fasting regimes without any reporting of energy intake or dietary control.
 Whilst meta-analyses often find 'trivial' / 'negligible' results of Ramadan fasting on strength and fitness outcomes, it must be considered that within highly trained populations, 'trivial' / 'negligible' changes may be the difference between winning and losing performance and therefore specific advice must be provided to athletes during Ramadan to help to optimize their nutritional strategies.
 In addition, the majority of the literature has tended to focus upon the potential detrimental effects of Ramadan fasting and future studies must now focus upon the best nutritional strategies to assist athletes in overcoming the potential barriers to performance.
-From a sport nutrition perspective, the key considerations include maintenance of euhydration (or at least prevention of severe hypohydration) and the application of fundamental sport nutrition knowledge; this includes the Total, Type and Timing of nutrient intake to maintain energy balance, consuming an athletic specific quantity and distribution of macronutrients to support training and adaption taking into consideration the specific circumstances of the individual athlete.
+From a sport nutrition perspective, the key considerations include maintenance of euhydration (or at least prevention of severe hypohydration) and the application of fundamental sport nutrition knowledge; this includes the Total, Type and Timing of nutrient intake to maintain energy consuming an athletic quantity and distribution of macronutrients to support training and adaption taking into consideration the specific circumstances of the individual athlete.